mongodb/specifications/source/auth/auth.rst

   function oidcCallback(params: OIDCCallbackParams): OIDCCredential

-Users enable the human callback behavior by setting mechanism property ``CALLBACK_TYPE:human``.
-When the human callback behavior is enabled, drivers MUST use the following behaviors when calling the callback:
+When a human callback is provided, drivers MUST use the following behaviors when calling the callback:

 - The driver MUST pass the ``IdpInfo`` and the refresh token (if available) to the callback.